Asian shares mostly higher ahead of Fed rate hike decision

 AP Business Writer

-BANGKOK (AP) — Asian shares were mostly higher on Tuesday as the Federal Reserve and other central banks prepared for the year’s final barrage of interest rate hikes.
+BANGKOK (AP) — Asian shares were mostly higher in cautious trading Tuesday as the Federal Reserve and other central banks prepared for the year’s final barrage of interest rate hikes.

 In Seoul, the Kospi shed 0.3% to 2,366.89.
 The Shanghai Composite index was flat at 3,179.71.
 Shares fell in India and Taiwan but rose in Singapore and Bangkok.